Visa policy of Myanmar: Electronic visa (e-Visa)

 The e-Visa system may be extended to other nationalities and ports of entry in the future and may include the issuance of other types of visas.

 Other arrangements

 A visa on arrival for business purposes is available for citizens from 52 countries / territories flying into Yangon International Airport, Naypyidaw Airport or Mandalay International Airport.
 They must fill in an application form and provide company registration and invitation documents.

 Myanmar Airways claims that nationals of all countries and jurisdictions may obtain a tourist visa on arrival valid for 28 days provided they are arriving at Yangon International Airport on a specific flight on Myanmar Airways International from Guangzhou, though this seems to conflict with the Myanmar Visa on Arrival requirements.

 In August 2017, an expansion of the visa on arrival system was announced.

 In October 2018, an expansion of the visa-free system was announced for early 2019.

-Statistics
+Visitor statistics

-Most visitors arriving to Myanmar on short term basis were from the following countries of nationality:
+Most visitors arriving in Myanmar on short term basis were from the following countries of nationality: